gpho/unet-lesion-segmentation/README.md

 # Segmentation of Lesions in 3D Brain Imaging Data with U-Net

-Three-dimensional imaging approaches such as X-ray Computed Topography (CT) are widely used in both medical and research settings, but generate vast quantities of high-resolution volumetric data.
+Three-dimensional imaging approaches such as X-ray Computed Topography (CT) are widely used in both medical and research settings, and can generate vast quantities of high-resolution volumetric data.
 Manual annotation of 3-D volumes is extremely laborious and time-intensive, and therefore automated methods for segmenting volumetric imaging data are an important but challenging problem for machine learning.

 As my final project in Harvard's [Advanced Machine Learning, Data Mining, and Artificial Intelligence (CSCI E-82)](https://canvas.harvard.edu/courses/52820/assignments/syllabus) course in Fall 2018, I developed a method to analyze X-ray computed topography (CT) images of rodent brains for the purpose of neuroscience research.
-Using Keras, I implemented a both a 2-D and 3-D U-Net and evaluated the performance of each algorithm on my rat brain dataset.
+Using Keras, I implemented a both a 2-D and 3-D U-Net (Ronneberger et al 2015, Çiçek et al 2016) and evaluated the performance of each algorithm on my rat brain dataset.

 ### Prerequisites